thynson/xchain/README.md

 ## Changes

+* 0.4.2 -- Sep.
+8th, 2012
+    * Add a way to handle async exception correctly. see test-07.js

+* 0.4.0 -- Sep.
+5th, 2012
     * This project is originally named as AsyncChain, which is a little long.

     * Inspired by [step], I desided to make API more clean.
 But still the design is very different from [step] and [flow-js], as I consider my way to handle error in async flow is more clear.

     * Only node.js is supported now.
 For browsers, another project named jquery-xchain will be born.

 ## Install
 By simply type